Integrating LiteLLM with Pangea AI Guard

 Detect prompt injection attack

-In this example, we simulate sending a malicious prompt that attempts to extract PII (Personally Identifiable Information) from enterprise context available to an LLM hosted on Azure, Bedrock, or another private deployment.
+In this example, we simulate sending a malicious prompt that attempts to extract PII (Personally Identifiable Information) from the enterprise context available to an LLM hosted on Azure, Bedrock, or another private deployment.

 curl -sSLX POST 'http://0.0.0.0:4000/v1/chat/completions' \